alberto-lazari/computer-science/mobile-security/notes.typ

   They are not released by a CA (unlike websites)
 - Purpose of keys is to distinguish developers, not confirming identity
 - Keys are also used to check application integrity (app not compromised: the files are the original ones, or at least signed by the official developer)

+#lecture(5)
+= Services
+- Components without a UI (running in the background)
+- Started with ```java startService(explicitIntent)```
+- Replies with broadcast intents (easiest way)
+- Can be foreground with ```java startForeground()``` #sym.arrow makes visible operations

+== Bound services
+Allows a client-server communication between a component and its service

+== Broadcast receivers
+- Catch broadcast intents
+- Can declare filters at runtime, no need to declare in manifest file

+== Content provider
+Exposes private data to the environment, through a URI resolved by a content resolver